 The school newsletter and general notices are emailed to families.
 Sign up for these emails to stay current with what is happening at TSA.
-If necessary, families can request hard copies of information be sent home with students.

 The Newsletter includes upcoming events, appreciations, all-school news, middle school news, high school news, college and career updates, community service opportunities, sports, and community events.